RoboSense-Robotics/robosense_ac_ros2_sdk_infra/modules/ac_driver/README.md

 * sensor_msgs: Provides standard message types for common sensor data, such as images and point clouds.
 * std_msgs: Provides standard message types for basic data types, such as integers, floats, and strings.
 #### 4.1.2 robosense_msgs:
-This custom ROS2 package defines the message formats for H.265 compressed images and other sensor data specific to the metaS sensors.
+This custom ROS2 package defines the message formats for H.265 compressed images and other sensor data specific to the AC sensors.
 It is essential for the ac_driver node to interpret and publish the sensor data correctly.

 ### 4.2 Topic
 1. camera RGB image topic:/rs_camera/rgb